Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Author contributions

+SB wrote the main manuscript and carried out the experiments.
+VW, TAD, TC, RK, and CAB served as experts in the dataset annotation.
+SB and JA carried out the statistical analysis.
+CAB, KB, and MA co-wrote the manuscript and guided the project.
+RHJF organized and compiled the AtNorM-Br dataset with the support of CAB as pathology expert.
+CK provided scientific expertise.
+NP created Figure 1.
+All authors reviewed the manuscript.

 \acks{CAB, VW, and CK acknowledge the support from the Austrian Research Fund (FWF, project number: I 6555).
 SB, TC, RK, and MA acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project number: 520330054).
-KB acknowledge support by the German Research Foundation (DFG) project 460333672 CRC1540 EBM.}
+KB acknowledges support by the German Research Foundation (DFG) project 460333672 CRC1540 EBM.
+JA acknowledges support by the Bavarian State Ministry of the Sciences and the Arts (project FOKUS-TML).
+NP and MA acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project number: 545049923) }

 \ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding treatment of animals or human subjects.}